FoxyCart/foxyshop/readme.txt

 == Changelog ==

+= Next =
+* Connecting featured images that weren't uploaded to the product

 = 4.5.3 =
 * Adding Magnific as the new default lightbox
 * Removing loader.js from wp_footer if requested by settings